MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create-alter.md

 ## .alter materialized-view

-> [!NOTE]
-> Altering the materialized view requires [Database Admin](../access-control/role-based-authorization.md) permissions, or an admin of the materialized view.
-For more information, see [Materialized view principals](materialized-view-principals.md).
+Altering the materialized view requires [Database Admin](../access-control/role-based-authorization.md) permissions, or an admin of the materialized view.
+For more information, see[Materialized view principals](materialized-view-principals.md).

 > [!WARNING]
 > Be extra cautious when altering a materialized view.
 Incorrect use may lead to data loss.